darshtp/esp8266_AWS-LAN_access/README.md

 https://play.google.com/store/apps/details?id=com.cmmakerclub.iot.esptouch&hl=en_IN

 Once SSID and Password is been taken via SmartConfig, user can also use Android App for LAN and WAN access.
 [I developed my own MIT App with total four ON/OFF buttons, two for LAN and two for WAN.
-LAN IP address is been given to the App by user.]
+LAN IP address should be given to the App by user.]

 This repository will help the user to understand and implement different logics for projects involving IoT and Robotics tasks.